MChiancone/MChiancone/README.md

 - 👋 Hey there!
 I’m @MChiancone
 - 👀 I’m interested in ... learning; exercising the body, mind, and spirit; software development.
-- 🌱 I’m currently learning/refining ... all things web development ... more specifically: Gatsby development at the moment:)
+- 🌱 I’m currently learning/refining ... all things web development ... more specifically: React&NextJS development at the moment:)
 - 💞️ I’m looking to collaborate on ... many a things in the future
 - 📫 How to reach me ... tbd